 Here is the latest Florida sports news from The Associated Press

+MIAMI (AP) — A Florida appeals court has granted Pelicans rookie Zion Williamson’s motion to block his former marketing agent’s effort to have the ex-Duke star answer questions about whether he received improper benefits before playing for the Blue Devils.
+Wednesday's order shifts the focus to a separate but related case in federal court in North Carolina.
+The Florida lawsuit was filed last summer by Prime Sports Marketing and company president Gina Ford.
+They accuse Williamson of breach of contract and want $100 million in damages.
+That came after Williamson sued in North Carolina to void his Prime Sports contract.

+PAHOKEE, Fla.
+(AP) — As the high school football coach in Pahokee, Florida, D.J.
+Boldin is an eager mentor.
+Recent events have given Boldin even more opportunity to use his position to help prepare his players for the challenges they will face when they leave the bubble that is their town.
+The predominantly black school did not have a white player on the team last season.
+Boldin, a Pahokee native who is black, says he didn’t encounter racism until he left town for college.
+Now, in this time of racial awakening, Boldin talks with his players about making the transition beyond Pahokee.

 UNDATED (AP) — The rate of positive coronavirus tests in the Orlando, Florida, area has been soaring in recent days.
 The NBA hopes that doesn’t matter.
-After spending weeks on putting together an incredibly elaborate series of health and safety protocols, the NBA and the National Basketball Players Association believe they have done what is necessary to keep the 22 teams and others who will be part of the season restart at the Disney campus near Orlando next month safe and healthy.
+After spending weeks putting together an incredibly elaborate series of health and safety protocols, the NBA and the National Basketball Players Association believe they have done what's necessary for the health and safety of the 22 teams and others that will be part of the season restart at the Disney campus near Orlando next month.

+LOS ANGELES (AP) — Los Angeles FC has signed veteran Honduran defender Andy Najar.
+The right back will be available for LAFC when the MLS season resumes next month with a tournament in Florida.
+The 27-year-old Najar has been training with LAFC since February.
+He has spent the past seven years with Anderlecht in Belgium’s top division, but hasn’t played in a match since May 2019 while recovering from a knee injury.
+Najar began his pro career with D.C.
+United in 2010, when he was named MLS Rookie of the Year.
+He moved to Anderlecht in early 2013, becoming the first homegrown player in MLS history to join a European club permanently.

 UNDATED (AP) — Here’s some of what awaits NBA players going to Disney next month: game rooms, golf course access, cabanas with misters to combat the heat, fishing areas, bowling, backstage tours and salon services.
 It only sounds like vacation.
 The NBA described very specific plans to players and teams for the restart on Tuesday, doing so in a memo and handbook both obtained by The Associated Press.
 With safety being of the foremost importance during the coronavirus pandemic, players were told they will be tested regularly and must adhere to strict physical distancing and mask-wearing policies.